CumpsD/second-brain/Shooting/Cleaning/Bore Tech Friction Guard XP Gun Oil.md

 ## FAQ

 * Q: When do I use the Friction Guard XP Gun Oil instead of Shield XP Rust Preventative? \
   A: Friction Guard XP is recommended for use internally (rifle bores) to protect against rust and corrosion or as a lubricant on moving parts.
 The Shield XP is recommended for use on the exterior of firearms to protect against rust and corrosion and is not a lubricant.
-Please see our convenient and easy to use Lubricant/Preventative Selection Guide in the Specifications Tab or in the Knowledge Center.
+Please see our convenient and easy to use [Lubricant/Preventative Selection Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Lubricant_Preventative_Guide_WebReady.jpg).

 * Q: Can I use Friction Guard XP inside my bore? \
   A: Yes, the Friction Guard XP can be used inside your bore to protect against rust and corrosion for extended periods.